diogopereiradev/diogopereiradev/README.md

 # 💫 Sobre mim
-Meu nome é Diogo Pereira, estudo programação desde meus 14 anos, minha primeira interação foi na criação de plugins para o minecraft, e cheguei a trabalhar por um tempo em um servidor.
+My name is Diogo Pereira, and I've been studying programming since I was 14.
+My first interaction was in creating plugins for Minecraft, and I even worked for a while on a server.

-Então resolvi migrar para a web pela quantidade de possibilidades na customização e ideias que você pode imbuir em suas páginas, atualmente tenho o foco de me especializar na camada do Front-end, utilizando tecnologias como, Vue.js, Nuxt.js, React.js, Next.js e Typescript.
+Then, I decided to transition to the web due to the myriad of possibilities for customization and the ideas you can imbue into your pages.
+Currently, my focus is on specializing in the Front-end layer, using technologies such as Vue.js, Nuxt.js, React.js, Next.js, and Typescript.

 ### 🌐 Traduções/Translations

 <details>
-  <summary>English</summary>
+  <summary>Português</summary>
-  My name is Diogo Pereira, and I've been studying programming since I was 14.
-My first interaction was in creating plugins for Minecraft, and I even worked for a while on a server.
+  Meu nome é Diogo Pereira, estudo programação desde meus 14 anos, minha primeira interação foi na criação de plugins para o minecraft, e cheguei a trabalhar por um tempo em um servidor.
   <br />
   <br />
-  Then, I decided to transition to the web due to the myriad of possibilities for customization and the ideas you can imbue into your pages.
-Currently, my focus is on specializing in the Front-end layer, using technologies such as Vue.js, Nuxt.js, React.js, Next.js, and Typescript.
+  Então resolvi migrar para a web pela quantidade de possibilidades na customização e ideias que você pode imbuir em suas páginas, atualmente tenho o foco de me especializar na camada do Front-end, utilizando tecnologias como, Vue.js, Nuxt.js, React.js, Next.js e Typescript.
 </details>